 Instructions

 - Sauté onions and peppers.
+Preheat your oven to 350 degrees.
 Heat olive oil in a skillet over medium heat.
 Add diced onions and peppers to the skillet and sauté until soft, about seven minutes.
-Combine onions and peppers in a bowl with the chicken and green chiles, and set aside.

-- Make the sauce.
-Whisk the white whole wheat flour, coriander, and salt together in a small bowl.
-In the same skillet used for the peppers and onions, heat the butter over medium heat until melted.
-Add the flour mixture and whisk it together with the butter to form a uniform mass.
-Immediately add all the chicken broth.
-Heat the mixture over medium while you whisk, until it becomes thicker and bubbly, then cook and stir for 1-2 more minutes.
-Add the Greek yogurt and cheese, and whisk until smooth and melted.
+- Make a roux.
+Mix the flour, coriander, and salt together in a small bowl.
+In the same skillet used for the peppers and onions, heat butter over medium heat until melted.
+Add the flour mixture and gently whisk it together with the butter to form a uniform mass.

-- Fill and roll enchiladas.* Line the bottom of your baking dish(es) with a thin, even layer of sauce.
+- Fill and roll enchiladas.
+Line the bottom of your baking dish(es) with a thin, even layer of sauce.
 Place ¼ cup of the chicken filling in the center of a tortilla.
 Roll up the tortilla and set it in the baking dish, parallel to the short side (if pan is rectangular).
 Repeat for as many remaining tortillas as you can fit in the baking dish, then continue into other baking dish if using.
-Top the enchiladas with all remaining sauce and remaining cheese.

 Notes